Rapporteket/rapbase/README.md

 install.packages("rapbase")
 ```

-The latest realease of the package can be installed from GitHub:
+The latest release of the package can be installed from GitHub:
 ```r
 remotes::install_github("Rapporteket/rapbase@*release")
 ```